 Graduating from a college or university with a bachelor's degree is generally considered a prerequisite for admission to medical schools.
 While some students focus on a pre-medical curriculum in college, others major in a variety of other subjects.
 As long as certain prerequisites are met, medical schools usually are open to considering students with any educational background.
 Prerequisites include completion of specific math, science and humanities courses and completion of a bachelor's degree program with a certain GPA.

 Homeopathic doctors have varying backgrounds.
-Some are medical doctors (MD) while others are naturopaths, doctors of osteopathy or chiropractors.
-Schooling usually takes a minimum of four years to complete for any of these types of degrees.
-However, many MD programs end up lasting eight years with the residency or internship requirement.
-Naturopathic medicine programs contain much of the same curriculum as medical schools, with the inclusion of alternative medical practices (homeopathy being one of them).
+Some are medical doctors while others are naturopaths, doctors of osteopathy or chiropractors.
+Schooling usually takes a minimum of four years to complete.
+However, many MD programs end up lasting eight years with the residency and/or internship requirements.
+Naturopathic medicine programs contain much of the same curricula as medical schools, with the inclusion of alternative medical practices, such as homeopathy.

 All physicians in the U.S. are required to be licensed.
-Both MDs and Doctors of Osteopathy (DO), who must first finish residencies, are eligible for licensure after passing exams.
-MDs need to pass the U.S. Medical Licensing Examination (USMLE).
-DOs must pass the Comprehensive Osteopathic Medical Licensing Examination (COMLEX-USA).
-After completing training at a naturopathic medical school in states that require licensure, naturopaths will need to pass the Naturopathic Physicians Licensing Exam (NPLEX).
+Both MDs and DOs, who must first finish residencies, are eligible for licensure after passing exams.
+MDs need to pass the Medical Licensing Examination and DOs must pass the Comprehensive Osteopathic Medical Licensing Examination.
+After completing training at a naturopathic medical school in states that require licensure, naturopaths will need to pass the Naturopathic Physicians Licensing Exam.

 According to the National Institutes of Health, there is no uniform licensing or certification standard for homeopathic doctors other than being licensed to practice medicine.
-Laws vary from state to state; licensure of homeopathic doctors is available in Connecticut, Nevada and Arizona.
+Laws vary from state to state with specific licensure of homeopathic doctors being available in Connecticut, Nevada and Arizona.
 Other states allow doctors to practice homeopathy with full disclosure of their training and background.